biobakery/micropita/ReadMe.txt

 $ python MicroPITA.py --featdelim . --lastmeta Label -m representative input/PeriodDelim.pcl output.txt

-This covers how to use microPITA.
+This covers how to use MicroPITA.
 Thank you for using this software and good luck with all your endeavors!